Siamese method: Other sizes

 Any n-odd square ("odd-order square") can be thus built into a magic square.
 The Siamese method does not work however for n-even squares ("even-order squares", such as 2 rows/ 2 columns, 4 rows/ 4 columns etc...).

 Other values

 Any sequence of numbers can be used, provided they form an arithmetic progression (i.e. the difference of any two successive members of the sequence is a constant).
 Also, any starting number is possible.
 For example the following sequence can be used to form an order 3 magic square according to the Siamese method (9 boxes): 5, 10, 15, 20, 25, 30, 35, 40, 45 (the magic sum gives 75, for all rows, columns and diagonals).
+The magic sum in these cases will be the sum of the arithmetic progression used divided by the order of the magic square.

 Other starting points

 It is possible not to start the arithmetic progression from the middle of the top row, but then only the row and column sums will be identical and result in a magic sum, whereas the diagonal sums will differ.
 The result will thus not be a true magic square: